vdwees/rtc-tools/doc/examples/goal_programming.rst

 After optimizing for the priority 2 goal, the solver was able to find a solution that reduced the integral of ``Q_pump`` without increasing the number of timesteps where the water level exceded the limit.
+However, this solution induced additional variation into the operation of ``Q_pump``

+After optimizing the priority 3 goal, the integral of ``Q_pump`` is the same and the level goal has not improved.
+Without hurting any higher priority goals, RTC-Tools was able to smooth out the operation of the pump.

 Extracting Results
 ------------------